 Apart from the carbon bed, it is also important to consider the material of the body or the skeletal structure itself of the device.

 Most often, the commercial carbon filters are made out of aluminum material.
-It is a popular choice mainly because it is lighter, has anti-corrosive properties, and much cheaper in cost.
-Durability-wise, however, it is not as strong as compared to other materials.
+It is a popular choice because it is lighter, has anti-corrosive properties, and much cheaper in cost.
+Durability-wise, but, it is not as strong as compared to other materials.

 A galvanized steel, on the other hand, is heavier and sturdier than aluminum.
-Hence, it is expected to keep the body of your carbon filter last longer.
+Hence, it’s expected to keep the body of your carbon filter last longer.
 The downside though for this material is its expensive price.

 - Control the humidity

-As mentioned earlier, the ability of the activated charcoal to decontaminate and neutralize the air is minimized under a highly humid environment.
-Typically, carbons have a maximum threshold between 70% up to 80% relative humidity.
-Although, as much as possible, it is still best to try to maintain lower than the said limit to ensure optimum performance.
+The ability of the activated charcoal to decontaminate and neutralize the air gets minimized under a very humid environment.
+Carbons have the most threshold between 70% up to 80% relative humidity.
+Although, it is still best to try to maintain lower than the said limit to ensure the best performance.

 Furthermore, extremely high or low humidity also has a direct and detrimental impact on the nutrition and pace of growth of the cultivars.
 The table below shows the optimal range of humidity in a grow room based on the stage of the plant’s growth: